 The UNESCO World Heritage

-Kutaisi city Bagrati cathedral was included in the UNESCO World Heritage Site in 1994 as single entity.
+The UNESCO included Kutaisi city Bagrati cathedral in World Heritage Site in 1994 as single entity.

 About Bagrati Cathedral

 The Cathedral is located in the center of Kutaisi, the region of Imereti.
 Resting upon the top of Ukimerioni hill, it was built in the early years of the 11th century.
 More precisely, as the inscription on the north wall reveals the floor laid in “Chronicon 223. i.e.1003.

 When Ottomans invaded Imereti kingdom in 1512 through its southern neighbor Samtskhe and unexpectedly struck Bagrat’s capital Kutaisi, they devastated Bagrati cathedral by an explosion.

 Also, this incident caused cupola and ceiling to collapse.

 Georgians officially rebuilt the cathedral on September 16, 2012.

 Nowadays it serves as a masterpiece in the history of modern and medieval Georgian architecture.

 They also frequently used it as a symbol of the whole city of Kutaisi, being one of its main tourist attractions.

 The Bagrati Temple is a moat-shaped cross-dome structure with crossed arms and four free-standing columns below the dome.
 The building has a great interior.